aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

     |                           | Subnet address range | 10.30.21.0/24             |
     | SensorSubnet3             | Subnet name          | SensorSubnet3             |
     |                           | Subnet address range | 10.30.22.0/24             |

+ 1. To finish creating the CoreServicesVnet and its associated subnets, select **Review + create**.

+ 1. Verify your configuration passed validation, Go back to virtual network and then again select **+ Create**.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.